Key Quote

 LANGUAGE & POWER

-The Elizabethan period saw debates about the standardisation (creating uniform rules) of English — which dialect, which vocabulary, whose language counted as 'proper.'
+The Elizabethan period saw debates about the standardisationstandardisation — Imposing uniform rules on language, practice, or behaviour of English — which dialect, which vocabulary, whose language counted as 'proper.'
 Caliban's cursing represents the refusal to conform to linguistic propriety — using language 'improperly' as a form of resistance.

 Key Words